 Minimizes Urinary Tract Infections

-This is the percent of residents who sustained a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be a measure of the quality of nursing care .
-UTI's are often linked to a nursing home with worse hygiene protocols.
-However, this datapoint may be misleading for some nursing homes due to inconsistent reporting standards for UTI's.
+This indicates the percentage of patients that sustained a urinary tract infection.
+Urinary tract infections are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
+UTI's are routinely linked to a nursing home with worse hygiene protocols.
+Nevertheless, this metric can also be misleading for certain facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication